-We have pointed out that real gas molecules are quantum systems, and shown that the measurements needed to make use of them in such devices as the Szilard engine are the actual, physical source of the entropy cost associated with any sorting that the Demon is able to accomplish in order to create a disequilibrium state.
+We have pointed out that real gas molecules are quantum systems, and shown that the measurements needed to make use of them in such devices as the Szilard engine are the actual, physical source of the entropy cost associated with creating the disequilibrium state intended to violate the second law.
 This fact is a consequence of the entropic uncertainty relation (1) and the understanding that entropy corresponds to the spread of the momentum wavefunction as in (2).
-It was shown in Kastner and Schlatter (2024) that both a pressure-Demon (who measures position) and Maxwell's original Demon (who measures momentum) are subject to the constraints of (2) and that is what foils his ability to violate the second law.
-In particular, it is shown therein quantitatively that the original Maxwell's Demon, upon measuring a molecule's speed accurately enough to be useful, inevitably introduces such a large position uncertainty so that he cannot direct the molecule through the door as required.
-These results vindicate the initial view of Brillouin (1951) that it is the measurement step that incurs an entropy cost, although (as noted by Norton, 2025) Brillouin's attempt to cast the physical processes into information-theoretic terms arguably diluted his point and opened the door for counterproductive digressions into information-theoretic accounts that obscured, rather than illuminated, the relevant physics.
+This result vindicates the initial view of Brillouin (1951) that it is the measurement step that incurs an entropy cost, although (as noted by Norton, 2025) Brillouin's attempt to cast the physical processes into information-theoretic terms arguably diluted his point and opened the door for counterproductive digressions into information-theoretic accounts that obscured, rather than illuminated, the relevant physics.